bedantadey17/tachiyomi-apk-archive/README.md

 # Tachiyomi Archive

+## THESE HAVE BEEN MOVED TO EASY DOWNLOAD FROM MY SITE: https://itscosmo.live/files  |  You can also find it on the repository: https://github.com/bedantadey17/filesystem
-All versions of Tachiyomi are available here.
+All versions of Tachiyomi are available there.
 All are checked with VirusTotal and got no bad rep. If you find any malware, feel free to create an issue and I will remove it.

 Install extensions after adding this repo: https://keiyoushi.github.io/extensions/